Dems: Pelosi foes seek term limits on leaders, panel chairs

 The people who described the talks say negotiations are still underway and it is unclear when an agreement might be reached.
 They spoke on condition of anonymity to describe private conversations.

-Republicans currently limit committee chairs to three six-year terms.

-Note: This story has been edited to correct that Republicans limit committee chairs to three two-year terms, not six-year terms.
+Republicans currently limit committee chairs to three two-year terms.